hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.

+At this point you have a rooted `Type 2` image on your Gateway but your trip is not over.

+!!! hint "Upgrade now!"
-At this point you have a rooted `Type 2` image on your Gateway to play with.
-Would you like to upgrade back to a newer firmware without loosing root access?
-If so, jump over to [inactive bank pre-rooting](#root-inactive-bank). **This is not recommended as any 16.3 firmware offers marginal improvements on DSL speed and Ping times.** Continue reading here otherwise.
+    Would you like to upgrade to a newer firmware without loosing root access?
+If so, jump over to [Bank Planning (with firware upgrade)](#bank-planning-with-firmware-upgrade).
+Continue reading here otherwise.

-Now proceed to setting your own root access [password](#change-the-root-password).
+If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues you now need to ensure your *bank plan* is the best one for you.
+Jump to [Bank Planning (without firmware upgrade)](#bank-planning-without-firmware-upgrade).

 ### Type 2 - Direct Rooting